zimivanende/BoomiFlow-SearchFilterTable/README.md

 Create a State LIST object of the type of the model data items.

-This will hold the list of selected / tagged items
+This will hold the list of selected / tagged items.

+It must be a list, single object state is handled by the "RowLevelState" attribute.

 ## Outcomes